Elif Shafak: Eastern and Western cultures

 Shafak blends Eastern and Western ways of storytelling, and draws on oral and written culture.
 In The Washington Post, Ron Charles Wrote: "Shafak speaks in a multivalent voice that captures the roiling tides of diverse cultures."
 Mysticism and specifically Sufism has also been a theme in her work, particularly in The Forty Rules of Love.
+Her writing on the theme of European culture and heritage won her the 2026 Helena Vaz da Silva Award for Raising Public Awareness on Cultural Heritage, with the Award Jury saying that "Eli Shafak's writings bring to life the richness and complexity of our cultural memory and identity, connecting in a most imaginative way our past, present and future."

 Feminism

 A feminist and advocate for gender equality, Shafak's writing has addressed numerous feminist issues and the role of women in society.
 Examples include motherhood and violence against women.
 In an interview with William Skidelsky for The Guardian, she said: "In Turkey, men write and women read.
 I want to see this change."

 Human rights

 Shafak's novels have explored human rights issues, particularly those in Turkey.
 She has said: "What literature tries to do is to re-humanize people who have been dehumanized ...
 People whose voices we never hear.
 That's a big part of my work".
 Specific topics have included persecution of Yazidis, the Armenian genocide and the treatment of various minorities in Turkey.